igb/numeronymize/README.md

 **TL;DR:** *M-x numeronymize*

 ### Details ###
-1. In a buffer or file [select a region of text.](https://ftp.gnu.org/old-gnu/Manuals/emacs-20.7/html_chapter/emacs_12.html) that you want to "replace".
+1. In a buffer or file [select a region of text.](https://ftp.gnu.org/old-gnu/Manuals/emacs-20.7/html_chapter/emacs_12.html) that you want to abbreviate.
 2. Enter the Emacs command *M-x numeronymize*.
-3. You will then be prompted to enter the "replacement" text.
-4. After entering the "replacement" text the buffer will be updated with the "^H" sequence and the "replacement" text appended to the elected region.
+3. The selected text will be replaced with a numerical contraction numeronym.

 ## Questions? ##